Bbert88/bikesharing/README.md

 ## Summary

-Two additional visualization which could be beneficial to the purpose of this project:
+Two additional visualizations which could be beneficial to the purpose of this project:

 1. A visualization which shows the start location (start station) vs trip duration.
 It could be important to know which locations tend to have longer or shorter trip durations.